Who's Behind Listverse?

-There are many serial killers who come from backgrounds of sexual assault and prostitution, like Robert Maudsley, the real-life Hannibal Lecter, and Peter Kurten, the Vampire of Dusseldorf, and its safe to assume that when it comes to cold-blooded murder, there is often a sexual component, be it sexual excitement or sexual rage.
+Many serial killers come from backgrounds of sexual assault and prostitution, like Robert Maudsley, the real-life Hannibal Lecter, and Peter Kurten, the Vampire of Dusseldorf, and it’s safe to assume that when it comes to cold-blooded murder, there is often a sexual component, be it sexual excitement or sexual rage.
 One thing is for absolute certain: Mary Bell’s hard upbringing contributed to the horrific events to come.

 6 Norma Bell

 Another young girl named Norma Bell, who was not related to Mary Bell, was 13 at the time of the murders.
 Norma would end up playing a role in the investigation and the fallout.
 The young girls were peers, and Norma became an accomplice to Mary and would become the key the authorities needed to solve the murders that had taken place.